kevinbtalbert/CML_AMP_Chroma-Server-For-Vector-DB/README.md

 ![](/assets/catalog-entry.png)

 ## AMP Description
 This AMP creates an "Application" in CML that is a Chroma server which can be accessed by the Chroma persistent client documented at the [Chroma Docs](https://docs.trychroma.com/reference/Client).
+Sample code in `4_session-sample-usage/SampleUsageofAPI.ipynb` demonstrates how to add and query documents from the Chroma server.
+Generated vectors are persisted to `chroma-data`.

 In order for the server to be accessed outside of CML, you will need to ensure unauthenticated access is enabled such as shown below in the screenshots.

 ![](/assets/unauthenticated-access1.png)